 Good times in the sun (fingers crossed!) with great music and your mates – what more could you ask for?
-Festivals are the highlight of the music lover’s calendar and if you’re heading to one this year, you’ve no doubt got stacks of bands you’re hoping to catch.
-Follow these five tips and be in with a better chance of seeing them all…!
+Festivals are the highlight of the music lover’s calendar and if you’re heading to one soon, you’ve no doubt got stacks of bands you’re hoping to catch.
+Follow these five tips and be in with a better chance of seeing them all.

-Photos, videos, checking who’s on where and when – your phone is going to be working overtime and the last thing you want is to have it die on you when you most need it – ie if you lose your mates.
-Arrange a meeting point and meeting times in case you do get separated or want to catch different bands.
+Photos, videos, checking who’s on where and when – your phone is going to be working overtime and the last thing you want is to have it die on you when you most need it.
+For example, if you lose your mates.
+Arrange a meeting point and time in case you do get separated or want to catch different bands.
 Festivals usually have phone charging points but they often compete with the cash machine for the longest queue.
-So try and buy a battery powered emergency charger beforehand – they'll help keep your phone alive for more of the festival.
+So try and buy a battery powered emergency charger beforehand.
+They'll help keep your phone alive for more of the festival.

 There’s a mouth-watering choice of food available at festivals and getting some food in your stomach is particularly important if you’re drinking.
-Food not only helps to soak up the alcohol, it helps you to top up the salt and minerals your body loses while drinking alcohol.
-Don’t ever substitute food with alcohol – you need to keep your energy up so you can be the one dancing until the very end rather than being the one who has to be put to bed early.
+Food not only helps to soak up the alcohol, it tops up the salt and minerals your body loses while drinking alcohol.
+Don’t substitute food with alcohol – you need to keep your energy up so you can be the one dancing until the very end rather than being put to bed early.

 If you do end up overdoing it, try and give your body a break.
 “Hair of the dog”, drinking on a hangover, just doesn't work – no matter what you’ve been told.
 All you’re doing is easing the alcohol withdrawal and delaying the problem.
 Treat yourself to some of the delicious smoothies and juices on offer instead to top up what your body is lacking.